 - Project #4663: Upgrading Workforce Skills to Meet Demands of an Intelligent Water Network

 The objective of this project is to prepare utilities for the workforce changes anticipated as they implement increased automation and smart water technologies.
 It should examine changing job requirements for the workforce of the future, as well as various means of attracting and training both new and existing workers to fill these more skilled positions.

 Integrated Water Management: Planning for Future Water Supplies

-By 2019, enhance water utility implementation of integrated water management and water supply diversification, by evaluating water supply diversification efforts through an integrated water management approach, by improving water supply planning to be more integrated, resilient, and reliable, and by evaluating how new water supplies from nontraditional sources, can be protective of public and environmental health.
+By 2019, enhance water utility implementation of integrated water management and water supply diversification.
+Provide data, tools, and knowledge to support water supply diversification efforts through an integrated water management approach; improve water supply planning to be more integrated, resilient, and reliable; and evaluate how new water supplies from nontraditional sources can be protective of public and environmental health.